-The QuickBooks Point of Sale multi-user issue arises when users are trying to access a company file that is available on a different workstation.
-In this scenario, software automatically displays an error message that is basically trying to tell the user that the multi-user mode feature is not functioning as it should.
+The QuickBooks Point of Sale multi-user issues arises when users are trying to access a company file that is available on a different workstation.
+In this scenario, software automatically displays an error message 181002 the Server Workstation is not running or the company data is not accessible. that is basically trying to tell the user that the multi-user mode feature is not functioning as it should.

 The developers of QuickBooks had developed a Multi-user Mode feature.
 This feature gave the privilege of multiple users being able to work on the same company file at the same time.
 Each user who uses the Multi-User Mode feature must have their own licence for QuickBooks.
 As long as they hold the licence for QuickBooks POS multiple users are able to access the same company file at the same time.